Assuming the Role of NCI Center for Global Health Director: Advancing Global Oncology Research

 To date, CGH has served an essential role in health diplomacy, evidence dissemination, and policy response in support of the NCI mission, and is poised to expand its partnerships and research initiatives.
 Over the past decade, the Center has advanced programs that strengthen NCI’s existing global research portfolio and continues to contribute resources to strengthen existing international research collaborations and biomedical partnerships that advance NCI scientific priorities.
 The Center has also been instrumental in working with NIH and NCI colleagues to identify new opportunities and develop new collaborations in cancer research with international partners.
 For example, as a former Fogarty International Center (FIC) grantee, I look forward to developing and leveraging our strong relationship with Fogarty, along with other NIH and federal partners.

 At the December NCI National Cancer Advisory Board meeting, members lent their full support to global oncology, citing findings from a CGH and ASCO co-authored study, published in the Journal of Global Oncology, Landscape of global oncology research and training at NCI-Designated Cancer Centers (NDCC): Results of the 2018-2019 Global Oncology Survey.
 I believe such endorsements speak to a broad consensus within the cancer community that the emerging global oncology field can advance scientific knowledge, build capacity to address cancer as a critical global health issue, and become a highly sought career trajectory in the U.S. and internationally, that attracts some of the most talented young cancer investigators in the world.

 As noted in the report cited above, an important upcoming opportunity for NDCC and related organizations to increase collaboration efforts is the 8th Annual Symposium on Global Cancer Research.
-At this scientific satellite meeting of the 8th Annual Symposium on Global Cancer Research.
-At this April 17, 2020 scientific satellite meeting of the 11th Consortium of Universities for Global Health Conference, participants will discuss trends, gaps, and potential collaborations in global cancer research and control.
+At this scientific satellite meeting of the 11th Consortium of Universities for Global Health Conference, participants will discuss trends, gaps, and potential collaborations in global cancer research and control.